Jessica Forever

 Caroline Poggi and Jonathan Vinel.
 The film premiered as the closing film of the Platform Prize section of the 2018 Toronto International Film Festival.
 It also showed in the Panorama section of the 69th Berlin International Film Festival in 2019.

 Plot

-As a leader of a group of lost boys, Jessica, a loving and compassionate person, needs to lead them to a place where peace and harmony exists.
-Her goal is to create a world where Julien, Kevin, Lucas, Michael and Raiden, can live in peace together, and forever.
+Jessica leads a group of boys consisting of Julien, Kevin, Lucas, Michael, and Raiden.
+She seeks to guide them to a place where they can live together peacefully.